mratzenb/cloud-computing-WS20/README.md

     kubectl get secret regcred --output=yaml
 ```

-Once the pods are up and running, the last thing to do is to run the frontend-service:
+Once the pods are up and running, the last thing to do is to run the frontend-service (because it will not be managed by Kubernetes):

 ```bash
     docker run -p 4200:80 mratzenb/smart-mirror:frontend-service
 ```

 And to configure the port forwarding for the weather- and traffic-service:
+(This is needed because we run our Kurbernetes clusters locally on Minikube.)

 ```bash
     kubectl port-forward service/weather-service 8081:8080